Institutional knowledge

 When long-time employees leave your company, they walk out the door with thousands of dollars in hard-won knowledge and expertise.
 This is a financial hit with far-reaching implications.

-The critical, experience-based knowledge that employees accumulate over time is what Harvard Business Review calls “deep smarts.”
+The critical, experience-based institutional knowledge that employees accumulate over time is what Harvard Business Review calls “deep smarts.”
 Deep smarts are very difficult to replace.
 A new employee may be able to perform the essential duties of the person they are replacing, but without personal mentoring, they have no way to replicate their predecessor’s relationships, ideas, or approaches to work.

 More of your job depends on deep smarts than you think.
 The Panopto Workplace Knowledge and Productivity Report shows that 42% of valuable company knowledge is unique to the individual employee.
-That’s knowledge they alone possess.
+That’s the knowledge they alone possess.
 Letting that information essentially evaporate is a costly mistake.
 If an employee leaves the company, that’s 42% of their work that colleagues can’t effectively cover and 42% that a new hire will have to try to learn from scratch.

-The company will pay dearly in training and productivity to recapture that lost knowledge (some of which may be gone forever).
+The company will pay dearly in training and productivity to recapture that lost institutional knowledge (some of which may be gone forever).
 Panopto estimates that the average new hire will spend 200 hours trying to either chase down this lost information or “reinvent the wheel” trying to recreate lost processes and data.

 There are other potential risks: Customer relationships can be damaged, essential tasks can be overlooked, and innovation may be lost.
 Harvard Business Review estimates that the cost of losing an employee can be up to 20 times higher than the average costs related to recruitment and training.

 This very real issue is about to become even more significant.
 The workforce is currently experiencing a silver tsunami as baby boomers retire and leave the workforce.
-Ten thousand baby boomers are turning 65 (the average age of retirement in the United States is between 61 and 65) every day, and this trend will continue until the year 2030.
+Ten thousand baby boomers are retiring (the average age of retirement in the United States is between 61 and 65) every day, and this trend will continue until the year 2030.
 As retirees leave the workforce, they are taking decades of institutional knowledge with them.

-Information silos crop up when knowledge is concentrated in one person or department and not available company-wide.
+Information silos crop up when institutional knowledge is concentrated in one person or department and not available company-wide.
 So, while the sales team might know the latest demographic numbers for new users, the marketing team has no idea.
 When information doesn’t flow freely through the company, employees can’t do their jobs properly, which leads to huge losses in productivity.

 Information silos create inefficiency.
 Employees have to spend time finding or learning information that already exists elsewhere.
-Panopto’s study found that employees spend an average of 5.3 hours a week looking for information they need to do their job.
+Panopto’s study found that employees spend an average of 5.3 hours a week looking for information they need to do their jobs.

 By extrapolating that number over the course of a year, Panopto calculates that the average small business of under 1,000 employees will lose $2.4 million in productivity due to insufficient knowledge sharing.
 That number grows with the size of the company.
 A company of 30,000 employees could be losing $72 million just from workday inefficiency.